 No more than 3 typed pages of the following:

-- Your professional goals and relationship of academic and professional experience to those goals.
+- Your professional goals as an arts educator and the relationship of your prior academic and professional experience to those goals.

 - Academic and professional preparation not evident from other credentials submitted.